 CBD, like the majority of cannabinoids, is psychoactive but non-intoxicating.
 You will not get high from CBD.

-CBD isolate is a crystalline solid or powder that contains pure CBD and no other plant matter.
+CBD isolate is a crystalline solid or powder that contains pure extracted CBD and no other plant matter.
+Products made with CBD isolate contain no THC and are safe for drug screen tests.

-Broad-Spectrum CBD has been extracted from the cannabis plant with all of the other compounds from the plant except for THC.
-That means it contains terpenes, essential oils, and other cannabinoids from the plant are present.
+Broad-Spectrum CBD has been extracted from the hemp plant with all of the other compounds from the plant but has trace amounts of THC removed.
+That means it contains terpenes, essential oils, and other cannabinoids from the plant.
+These are all beneficial compounds that work together along with CBD for enhanced effectiveness!

 According to a World Health Organization (WHO) report, there are no adverse health outcomes but rather several medical applications for cannabidiol, a.k.a.
 CBD, despite U.S. federal policy on this cannabinoid chemical.